SPoT: Subpixel Placement of Tokens in Vision Transformers: Introduction

 However, in carefully studying the fine print of \citepos{dosovitskiy2021an} work, one notes an insistence on aligning features with an underlying grid, mirroring the structure inherited by its language counterpart~\citep{vaswani2017attention, devlin_2019_bert} where inputs are naturally represented as sequences of discrete tokens.
 This discretization might seem natural---after all, are not pixels fundamentally discrete?
 Our hypothesis is that this adherence turns sparsity into an awkward dance; forcing the selection of entire tiles, even if the true optimal feature set hides in-between rigid lines.
 Like eating soup with a fork: possible, but decidedly inefficient and frustrating.

 We propose a simple remedy with \emph{\METHODFULLNAME} (\ourmethod).
 By allowing patches to occupy continuous subpixel positions instead of constraining features to a discrete grid, we expand our modeling toolkit to include gradient based search and sampling for discovering optimal sparse feature sets. \Cref{fig:teaser_figure} succinctly illustrates the core idea, while the example in \Cref{fig:sfs-misalignment} shows the limitations of a discrete grid-based approach in reducing tokens while preserving predictive quality.
-Our contributions include: \begin{itemize}[nosep] \item We propose \textit{\ourmethod}, a novel tokenization framework placing features at continuous subpixel positions, significantly enhancing the robustness and efficiency of ViTs. \item We introduce \textit{Oracle-guided Neighbourhood search} (\ourmethod-ON) to empirically quantify optimal subpixel positions, showing that carefully selected sparse placements outperform dense grids with only $\sim12.5\%$ of the original tokens, and that regions discovered with one model improve performance in another. \item We systematically investigate \textit{spatial priors for subpixel token placement}, and find that dense regimes prefer coverage, while sparse regimes benefit from center bias and saliency-driven priors. \end{itemize}
+Our contributions include: \begin{itemize}[leftmargin=*] \item We propose \textit{\ourmethod}, a novel tokenization framework placing features at continuous subpixel positions, significantly enhancing the robustness and efficiency of ViTs.